My Tidy Corner

 #14.
 Keep Your Driveway and Sidewalks Swept

-The hard surfaces outside of your home make it easier for dust to blow around.
+The hard surfaces outside of your home make it easier for the dust to blow around.

 So keep your driveways, sidewalk, porches, patios and decks swept so that there is less loose dust to be blown into your house.